Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 1. Identify and match your business goals with IT goals

-2. Communicate the change early and listen to feedback
+2. Communicate the change early and gather feedback

 3. Identify an advocacy group